nutbolt/kicad-library-wiki/Kicad-Library-Convention.md

 1. Follows datasheet recommendation unless intentional variation, for example longer pads for hand soldering.
 1. Pad 1 is on the left first, then at the top, except at the top for PLCC (IPC-7351).
-1. For through-hole components, origin is set on pad 1.
+1. For through-hole components, footprint anchor is set on pad 1.
-1. For surface-mount devices, origin is placed in the middle with respect to device lead ends (IPC-7351).
+1. For surface-mount devices, footprint anchor is placed in the middle with respect to device lead ends (IPC-7351).
 1. Silkscreen is not superposed to pads, its outline is completely visible after board assembly, uses 0.15mm line width and provides a reference mark for pin 1 (IPC-7351).
 1. Cannot be duplicated to match a different pin ordering.
 This is to be handled in the symbol libraries.
 1. Footprint name must match its filename (.kicad_mod files).
+1. The value and reference designator must be placed on silkscreen.

 ### Names for footprints of Surface-Mount Devices (SMD)